 There has never been a better time to enter the condominium management profession, as demand for licensed managers far outweighs the supply.
-As of 2021, there are almost 12,000 condominium corporations in Ontario, but only 3,441 licensed managers to service them.
+As of August 2023, there are more than 12,500 condominium corporations in Ontario, but only 4,144 licensed managers to service them.
 Whether you are a student in school, just entering the workforce, or considering a second career, there may be a place for you in condominium management.
 This page provides information to help you assess condominium management as a potential career.

 As the name suggests, the role of the condominium manager (or company providing management services) is to "manage" the condominium community and exercise delegated powers and duties on behalf of the condominium corporation or its board of directors.
 The condominium manager is responsible for running what can be a multi-million dollar not-for-profit corporation, managing tens of millions in assets (the condo units), and requires specialized knowledge in building components, project management, finance, law, insurance, and customer service.